thingsdb/ThingsDB/README.md

 ## TODO list

-- [ ] 64Bit Requirements, support 64 bit only?? else change this following
+- [x] Take advantage when on a 64 bit system
-    - [ ] wareq uses uinpntr_t for 64bit thing id's
+    - [x] wareq uses uinpntr_t for 64bit thing id's, on 32 bit id's are allocated
+    - [x] pre-caching is done on 64bit systems for integer and float values
 - [x] In case of WORD_SIZE 64, we can cache integer values
 - [x] Special floats
     - [x] Inf